Lesson Worksheet: Applications on the Pythagorean Theorem Mathematics • 8th Grade

 A zip line was installed at an outside playground.
 It is 15.5 m long and attached to two posts 15 m apart on a flat ground.
 Given that at the arrival post, the zip line must be 1.5 meters above the ground, at what height should it be attached to the other post?
 Give your answer correct to one decimal place.

-Given that is perpendicular to the floor, Victoria could have measured the length of to determine whether the two wooden pieces formed a right angle.
-What would the length of have been, if it were a right angle?
+Given that is perpendicular to the floor, Olivia could have measured the length of to determine whether the two wooden pieces formed a right angle.
+What would the length of have been if it were a right angle?
+Round your answer to the nearest tenth.

 Triangle has a right angle at .
 Given that and , find and , rounding your answers to the nearest hundredth.